Conflux-Chain/conflux-documentation/docs/learn/conflux-basics/transactions/transaction-stage.md

   - transaction
 ---

 Sending transactions is one of the most frequent operations in the blockchain world.
-The transactions go through multiple stages from the time they are constructed to the time they are finally confirmed on the chain.
+Transactions go through several stages from the time they are constructed to the time they are finally cofirmed on the chain.
 A good understanding of the stages of a transaction will help users and developers better identify problems with sending transactions and ultimately ensure that transactions are successfully confirmed.

 Transactions go through the following stages from construction to confirmation.